adamsalter/sitemap_generator/README.md

 Search Engine Notification
 -----

-Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Yahoo, Bing, Ask, SitemapWriter).
+Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Bing, Ask, SitemapWriter).
 To generate new sitemaps without notifying search engines (for example when running in a local environment) use `rake sitemap:refresh:no_ping`.

-To ping Yahoo you will need to set your Yahoo AppID in `config/sitemap.rb`.
-For example: `SitemapGenerator::Sitemap.yahoo_app_id = "my_app_id"`

 Crontab
 -----